 - Freshwater Resources Impact Erosion of the banks and sedimentation of the watercourses: Vegetation clearing and exposure of bare soils within and upslope of the aquatic habitat during construction will decrease the soil binding capacity and cohesion of the upslope soils and thus increase the risk of erosion and sedimentation downslope.
 This may cause the burying of aquatic habitat and also cause aquatic faunal fatalities.
 It may lead to the wetland ceasing to function.
 Ineffective site stormwater management, particularly in periods of high runoff, can lead to soil erosion from confined flows.
 Formation of rills and gullies from increased concentrated runoff.
 This increase in volume and velocity of runoff increases the particle carrying capacity of the water flowing over the surface.
 If this is allowed to occur, it is likely to be one of the most significant impacts upon the wetland.
 Any development on the steeply sloped areas, including roads, magnifies the potential for the watercourses to be impacted upon. - Freshwater Resources Impact Water Pollution: During construction there are a number of potential pollution inputs into the aquatic systems (such as hydrocarbons and raw cement).
-These pollutants alter the water quality parameters such as turbidity, nutrient levels, chemical oxygen demand and pH. - Freshwater Resources Impact Flow Modification: Land clearing and earth works upslope of the watercourses will reduce infiltration rates and increase the surface runoff volume and velocity.
-Such changes in surface roughness and runoff rates may lead to some rill and gully erosion.
-Altered water inputs from upslope disturbances as well as modified water distribution and retention patterns will ultimately affect the hydrological integrity of water resources.
-The dam will however act as a type of buffer to changes downstream by regulating flow from the impoundment.
-The Klein Swart River is proposed to be crossed by roads and pipelines.
-The construction of such infrastructure will alter the flow pattern through dewatering and diversion activities.
-This may result in erosion and desiccation of wetland habitat that relies on prolonged flooding.
-Stormwater runoff outlets, if poorly planned/ designed, may concentrate surface flows and alter the manner in which flow enters the systems. - Heritage Impact The loss of Heritage resources, including Archaeological and Paleontological: Due to land clearing and excavations on the site but Heritage Western Cape will have an opportunity to comment. - Pollution & Contamination of Soil Resources: Construction activities will generate waste.
+These pollutants alter the water quality parameters such as turbidity, nutrient levels, chemical oxygen demand and pH. - Heritage Impact: The loss of Heritage resources, including Archaeological and Paleontological: Due to land clearing and excavations on the site. - Pollution & Contamination of Soil and Water Resources: Construction activities will generate waste.
 In addition, fuel, oil, lubricants and other pollutants may leak from vehicles/ machinery and contaminate the soil.
 Pollution and soil contamination could also occur from chemical toilets, cement mixing directly on the soil and storm water runoff may flow over the site camp area and carry contaminants off-site. - Socio-Economic Impact Creation of business and employment opportunities: The majority of work during the construction phase is likely to be undertaken by local contractors and builders.
 The proposed development will therefore represent a positive benefit for the local construction and building sector in the Eden District Municipality (EDM) and George Local Municipality (GLM).
 The majority of the building materials associated with the construction phase will be sourced from locally based suppliers from the EDM and GLM.
 A significant portion of the annual wage bill will be spent in the local EDM and GLM.
 The long term economic impacts will be massive given the scale and duration of the proposed development.
 Most of the labour will be made up of Historically Disadvantaged Individuals (HIDs). - Traffic & Safety Impact: It is proposed to deliver a significant amount of materials and equipment to the site during the construction phase of the development.
 Numerous truck trips will be required every day that could cause a temporary disturbance to traffic in the area.
 Impacts are expected to occur to the traffic in the area due to increased truck and construction vehicle traffic expected during the construction phase.
 Construction vehicles may impact on the existing road conditions (road capacity and congestion).
-Vehicles may impact on road safety conditions due to an increase in construction phase vehicles entering and exiting the site and they may impact on the condition of the existing road network.

-Visual Impact: The construction phase is associated with temporary disturbance as a result of construction (trench excavations, vehicles, machinery, fencing & signage) that may have a negative visual impact to the area.
+Vehicles may impact on road safety conditions due to an increase in construction phase vehicles entering and exiting the site and they may impact on the condition of the existing road network. - Visual Impact: The construction phase is associated with temporary disturbance as a result of construction (trench excavations, vehicles, machinery, fencing & signage) that may have a negative visual impact to the area.

-9.2.2.
+8.2.2.
 Operation Phase